What is CPAP Therapy

 Patient intolerance to high pressures of CPAP/APAP

 Uncontrolled AHI with CPAP/APAP

 No symptomatic relief

-The more advanced modes of BiPAP such as BiPAP ST, ST-A and ASV which are started due to:
+The more advanced modes of BiPAP such as BiPAP ST, ST-A, and ASV are started due to the:

 ST: Uncontrolled Central Sleep Apneas with oxygen desaturations and no symptomatic relief